embeddedgo/embeddedgo.github.io/_posts/2024-01-01-go_http_server_on_teensy4.md

 }
 ```

-If we ignore the Wi-Fi initialization and the waiting for an IP address, the only difference from the typical Go TCP client is the use of the [espnet.DialDev](https://pkg.go.dev/github.com/embeddedgo/espat/espnet#DialDev) function instead of [net.Dial](https://pkg.go.dev/net#Dial).
+If we ignore the Wi-Fi initialization and the waiting for an IP address, the only difference from a typical code of TCP client is the use of the [espnet.DialDev](https://pkg.go.dev/github.com/embeddedgo/espat/espnet#DialDev) function instead of [net.Dial](https://pkg.go.dev/net#Dial).

 The output may look like this: